yichenshen/clockwall.js/README.md

-A-Million-Times.js
+clockwall.js
 ==================

-An implementation of this awesome project: http://www.humanssince1982.com/a-million-times, in Javascript, with Raphaël!
+An implementation of this awesome project: http://www.humanssince1982.com/a-million-times, in Javascript.